jacubero/aws-architect-associate/docs/compute.rst

 * AWS can provide example scripts triggering a Lambda function when the CloudWatch event is received, to automatically bring the workload up on another instance in their fleet.
 You can see `AWS Instance Scheduler <https://aws.amazon.com/solutions/instance-scheduler/>`_ for more information.

 * AWS also has capabiities called stop-start and hibernate.
 Stop-start means customers would be able to persist an EBS volume if an instance is interrupted and when that instances becomes available again, it will re-attach to that EBS volume and continue on with the work where the customer left off.
 Hibernate takes that a step further and allows customers to flush in-state memory to disk.

+* Spot blocks, which allows you reserve spot instances up to 6 hours in the spot market.

 In 2018, AWS announced the integration of EC2 fleet with EC2 Auto Scaling.
 This means customers can now launch a single auto scaling group.
 This includes a mix of all the Spot instances that will work for customers across all of these, plus teir on-demand instances and RIs in a single auto scaling group.
 Customers can set different target capacities for what their requirements are and it will scale amongst that.